amirjcr/EbegStore/README.md

 for run this application you should pre installed sql server and net 6 sdks

-there is a context per modual so for creating the data base you have to specified the context for those whom dont know
+there is a context per modual so for creating the data base you have to specified the context while using update-database command or useing dotnet ef database update  for those whom dont know